JADE-V-V/JADE/docs/source/_build/html/_sources/usage/benchdesc/cmodel.rst.txt

 the most complete neutronic model available for the ITER machine until 2021, when E-lite was released which is a full 360° model of ITER that was conceived to overcome some limitation encountered using the C-Model for specific application.
-Nevertheless, since E-lite is an extremely heavy model, C-model is still considered the reference basic model of the ITER TOKAMAK for neutronic analyses.
+Nevertheless, since E-lite is an extremely heavy model, C-model is still considered a valid model to compute the possible impact on the nuclear responses over the ITER machine.

 Geometry and run parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^